Pierce County puts out advisory order requiring face masks | RiverTowns

-The Pierce County Health Department has released an advisory order requiring the use of face masks for all individuals five and older.
+The Pierce County Health Department has released an advisory order requiring the use of face masks for all individuals 5 and older.

 The advisory order comes after Gov. Tony Evers statewide mask mandate was struck down by the Wisconsin Supreme Court on Wednesday, March 31.